 Where?
 De Grendal is at De Grendel Wine Estate and Restaurant, Plattekloof Rd, Panorama and Babylonstoren is at Klapmuts Simondium Road, Simondium, 7670, South Africa

 4. Discover Natural Beauty at Kirstenbosch

-Summer days should be spent outside, and one local favourite weekend hangout spot is at Kirstenbosch Gardens.
+Summer days should be spent outside, and one local favorite weekend hangout spot is at Kirstenbosch Gardens.
 Set against the eastern slope of Table Mountain, this botanical gardens is home to thousands of different specifies of plants and fauna, including the very beautiful fynbos.
 Apart from strolling around the beautiful nature, visitors to Kirstenbsoch can also take in their own home-packed picnic, as well as walk through the top of the trees on the recently built boomslang (tree top bridge).

-5. Eat good, slow food at the Biscuit Mill Saturday food market.
+5. Eat good, slow food at the Biscuit Mill Saturday food market

 - Take a walk through history by meandering through the beautiful cobble streets of Bo-Kaap, situated on the slopes of Signal Hill.
 Once referred to as the Malay Quarter, Bo-Kaap is an area in the city centre famous for both it’s history as a former township as well as it’s colourful houses.

 - No visit to Cape Town is complete without a scenic drive along the peninsula.
 My personal favorite drive is to Simons Town or even Cape Point, via the high level Boyes Drive Road, as it offers dramatic views of the sea and cliffs below.